 It's hard to imagine Kenny didn't write the script for this himself; but let me take that back, he did.
 A marvelous moment in the history of what Al Filreis calls "anticommunist antimodernism."
 Right-wing talk show host Michael Savage takes the bait, hook, line and stinker.
 The best such event since Fox news attacked George Kuchar for advocating bestiality in Thundercrack (did they not realize that was George in gorilla costume, not a real gorilla).
 But now: Kenny is our guerrilla warrior.
-And Savage's reference to Kenny as an Abbie Hoffman of our time is quite good and otherwise unremarked.

 1) Tell us about yourself as a writer, educator, and editor.
 Who and what inspired you to pursue this path?
 Did you enjoy your MFA program?